terminal-nerds/website/README.md

 If you wish to contribute to this project, please take a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
 The entire development flow is described there.

+Or... do you wish to be more involved in this project? **How about joining us then?**\
+Please take a look at our [annoucement in the discussions], to read more!

+[annoucement in the discussions]: https://github.com/terminal-nerds/terminal-nerd/

 ---